anynines/cordova-plugin-inappbrowser-anynines/README.md

     const browserOptions: InAppBrowserOptions = {
       location: 'no',
       toolbar: 'no',
+      ignorestatusbar: 'yes' // yes is the default, only here for demonstration
       x: 0,
       y: 78, // calculate what space you need for header, nav etc.
       width: window.innerWidth,